ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-certificates.md

 ## Download certificates
 {: #cert-mgmt-download-certs}

-You can download {{site.data.keyword.blockchainfull}} Platform certificates from the console, in PEM format, for viewing certificate expirations.
+You can download {{site.data.keyword.blockchainfull_notm}} Platform certificates from the console, in PEM format, for viewing certificate expirations.
 This includes all peer, Certificate Authority (CA) and orderer node certificates.

-Navigate to the console tab for the desired node and select the download icon for **Enrollment certs expiration** or **TLS certs expiration**:
+Navigate to the console tab for the desired node and select the download icon for **Enrollment Cert Expiration** or **TLS Cert Expiration**.

 ![How to download certificates](../images/download-certs.png "How to download certificates"){: caption="Figure 14.
 How to download certs" caption-side="bottom"}

-Save the PEM file to view or import into [Certificate Manager](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-getting-started){: external}.
+You can then save the downloaded PEM file for viewing or importing into [Certificate Manager](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-getting-started){: external}.